Skip to main content

 Generate an API key

 From Paubox Email API > Settings, click your domain, then press Add API Key.
-Give the key a description and save it immediately; it is displayed only once.You will also need your API username, shown on the same settings page.
+Give the key a description and save it immediately; it is displayed only once.

 4

-Pass credentials to the MCP server
+Pass your API key to the MCP server

 3. Environment variables (stdio / Claude Code)